 Bartenders use a technique called floating to create layered cocktails and shots.
 It is very easy to learn and anyone can do it, all you need is some practice and a few tips to get started.

 The Theory Behind Layered Drinks

-Those fell out of favor, but the floating technique is still widely used by bartenders.
+While those fell out of favor, the floating technique is still widely used by bartenders.

 Today, we float most often to: